fbiego/openai-random-poem/README.md

 ### today's poem

+Programming is a tool for all,
+It can help you when you stall,
+A means to create and build,
+Helping you to learn and fill.

-Programming is a language of the future
+It's a language of the tech savvy,
+A way to make things savvy,
+Using coding to make a game,
+Or a website with no shame.

+The possibilities are endless,
-A way to make computers do your bidding
+A way to make things pleasant,
-It can be hard to learn, but it's so rewarding
-You can build things you never thought you could do

-A world of possibilities awaits
-Complex algorithms and intricate states
-The machines you create and the stories you tell
-Are all thanks to this magical spell

-You can build games, apps, or websites
-You can work on mobile or desktop devices
-You can learn the basics and then go further
-And create things that have never been done before
+Computer science and software,
+So many things to explore.

+The challenge of debugging,
+To find out what's occurring,
+Programming can be tough,
+But it's always worth the effort.

+A skill to get ahead,
+Tackling problems to be fed,
-Programming is a skill that will always be useful
+Programming is a great way,
-You can make money or build something beautiful
-It's an ever-changing field with so much to explore
-And it's a great way to open more doors
+To make something out of nothing today.